 5-2 Diet Prawn Curry:

 But, this particular recipe, 5-2 Diet Prawn Curry is a real winner.
 I’ve adapted it from my favourite Indian Cookery Book, Reza’s Indian Spice – it’s simpler and I’ve taken out most of the fat and reduced the amount of coconut milk.
 But it’s still wonderful and doesn’t taste at all like a diet recipe.
-The portion size is quite generous, but I sometimes chose not to make rice for my own supper, instead wilting some spinach and mixing them with some softened onion, cumin and coriander.
+The portion size is quite generous, but I sometimes chose not to make rice for my own supper, instead wilting some spinach and mixing it with some softened onion, cumin and coriander.
 If I have enough calories, I’ll have a small portion of rice too though

 If you are not dieting, or even if you are and have saved enough calories, feel free to serve this with rice.